bluecatlabs/BlueCat-GEN4-Tools/README.md

 # GEN4 Appliance Fingerprinting
 Utilising the REDFISH REST API upon the embedded iDRAC9 (Out of Band management) remotely scans any BlueCat GEN4 hardware appliance for various hardware configuration details

+This is a community offering and as such it provided without support, this software is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 ## Usage

 ```